-We are implementing an ERP system and complementary systems that support our operations and financial reporting, which significantly affect our business and financial transaction and reporting processes.
-This implementation is occurring in phases globally over several years, with implementation to date at our North American operations, excluding prAna, the majority of our global supply chain operations, and our international distributor businesses.
-Each implementation phase of our worldwide ERP system and complementary systems involves changes to the processes that constitute our internal control over financial reporting.
+We are implementing an ERP system and complementary systems that support our operations and financial reporting.
+This implementation is occurring in phases globally over several years, and has been executed in the majority of our operations to date.
+Each implementation phase involves changes to the processes that constitute our internal control over financial reporting.
 We are taking steps to monitor and maintain appropriate internal control over financial reporting and will continue to evaluate these controls for effectiveness.

-There were no other changes in our internal control over financial reporting that occurred during the quarter ended March 31, 2016 that have materially affected, or are reasonably likely to materially affect, our internal controls over financial reporting.
+There were no other changes in our internal control over financial reporting that occurred during the quarter ended September 30, 2017 that have materially affected, or are reasonably likely to materially affect, our internal controls over financial reporting.